LibreCAD/docs/guides/dwg-setup.rst

 Setting the scale of a drawing is the easy part, drawings should be created *full-scale* (1:1)!
 The zooming abilities of LibreCAD will make the whole drawing fit in the drawing window or magnify sections to view fine detail.
 On the other hand, when producing output the drawing will need to be adjusted in size to fit the *page size*.
 Generally, output is a printed page, but it can also be a pdf, or :ref:`exported to another image format <file>`.

 As an example, for an annotated drawing of a floor plan to appear correctly when the drawing is reduced in size, or *scaled down*, to print on an "A4" page (210 x 297 mm), the dimension text would need to be proportional to the floor plan itself prior to being reduced to fit the page.
 Trying to determine the dimension text size for scaling such a large object would be tedious at best, but a feature of LibreCAD makes it simple.
 The "General Scale" is used to adjust the dimension text, arrows and related parameters to the sizes suitable for the required page size.
-Both the page size, and the dimensioning parameters - including the "General Scale" - are configured in the **Drawing Preferences**.
+Both the page size, and the dimensioning parameters - including the "General Scale" - are configured in the :ref:`Drawing Preferences <draw-prefs>`.

-There are two tabs in **Drawing Preferences**, "Paper" and "Dimensions", that require attention when starting a new drawing.
-Specifically the tabs that need to be addressed are:
+There are two tabs in **Drawing Preferences**, "Paper" and "Dimensions", that require attention for a new drawing.
+Specifically the items that need to be addressed are:

-      1. The "Paper" tab: Selecting a paper size and orientation will determine the *print scale* used for final output.
-The print scale is used to determine the "General Scale" mentioned above.
+      1. On the "Paper" tab: Selecting a paper size and orientation will determine the *print scale* used for final output.
+The print scale is used to determine the "General Scale".
-      2. The "General Scale" on the "Dimensions" tab: Setting the "General Scale" will adjust the dimension text and related parameters to suit the page size after establishing the page size.
+      2. On the "Dimensions" tab: Setting the "General Scale" will adjust the dimension text and related parameters to suit the page size.

 The paper format, orientation, and margins to be used is an important to consideration when setting the drawing preferences.
-The page size is entirely up to the user to determine, based on what is available (depending on the printer or printing service that is being used).
+The page size is entirely up to the user to determine based on what is available (depending on the printer or printing service that is being used).
 While it can be done at anytime, establishing the page size sooner than later will help determine the "General Scale".

 .. tip::

-   If multiple options are available for the paper size, setting the paper size *after drawing the object but prior to dimensioning a drawing* will help determine the print scale, the "General scale", and subsequently the appropriate line spacing for dimensions.
+   If multiple options are available for the paper size, setting the paper size *after drawing the object but prior to dimensioning the drawing* will help determine the print scale, the "General scale", and subsequently the appropriate line spacing for dimensions.
 See :ref:`Dimensioning <dimensioning>` for additional information.

    While any scale can be used when printing a drawing there are commonly used scales for different types of drawings.
 Refer to  :ref:`Scales <scales>` in the appendix for some examples.

    Be sure to allow room on the drawing for dimension lines and text when determining the print scale.
-More details on printing a drawing are found in the :ref:`Printing Guide <printing-guide>` for more details.
+More details on printing a drawing are found in the :ref:`Printing Guide <printing-guide>`.

 .. _ug-layers: